Thalía: 2020–present: New collaborations, Viva Kids 2, and DesAMORfosis

 In January 2020 Thalía released the single "Ya Tú Me Conoces" with Venezuelan brother duo Mau y Ricky.
 The song served as the lead single from her 17th studio album.
 A month after that she collaborated with Mexican duo Rio Roma on their song "Lo Siento Mucho", which entered the top 10 on the Mexican charts.
 A month later she collaborated again, this time with Brazilian drag queen Pabllo Vittar on the song "Tímida", which served as the fifth single from Vittar's album 111.

-In May 2020, the magazine People en Español named her the number-one most influential Mexican star of all time for her success as a singer, actress, and entrepreneur.
-Later that month, she released her second children's album titled Viva Kids Vol. 2.

 In June 2020 she collaborated with Peruvian singer Leslie Shaw on her single "Estoy Soltera", which also features Colombian singer Farina and served as the third single from Shaw's EP Yo Soy Leslie Shaw.

 She released the second single of her upcoming studio album titled "La Luz" on 28 August 2020, on which she collaborated with Puerto Rican rapper Myke Towers.
 A month later she started on a Facebook watch series called Latin Music Queens alongside Sofía Reyes and Farina.
 The series would lead up to the release of two more singles with the first one being Ten Cuidao with Farina which premiered on episode three and the second single being Tick Tock which featured all three singers and premiered after the sixth and final episode.
 The latter also served as the third single from Thalía's upcoming album.

-On 7 May 2021 she released Mojito which served as the fourth single from her album DesAMORfosis which she released on 14 May 2021.
+On 7 May 2021 she released "Mojito" which served as the fourth single from her album DesAMORfosis which she released on 14 May 2021.